Pitch (card game): Backdoor win

-Capture Low
+Capture low

 In some variants, the low trump wins the trick in which it is played.
 This is used only in variants where the 2 of trumps is certain to be played.

-Two-Trump
+Two-trump

-Two-Trump Pitch is a variation of which incorporates all 54 cards.
+Two-trump pitch is a variation of which incorporates all 54 cards.
 It may be played with any combination of 3-9 players.
-Nine points are possible: High, Low, Jack, Sub-High, Sub-Low, Sub-Jack, both Jokers, & Game.
+Nine points are possible: high, low, jack, sub-high, sub-low, sub-jack, both jokers, and game.
 Bids 3 (or 4) to 9 are allowed.
 Games are played to 26 points.
-In this variation, the player who wins the bid declares both the trump and sub-trump suits.
-Sub-trump cards rank above non-trumps, but below trumps.
-Players follow suit as in other variations; sub-trumps do not count as trumps for this purpose.
-Sub-trumps may be used to "trump in," on non-trump leads, however.
-If a sub-trump is lead, main trump can be "trumped in".
-Jokers are unranked and cannot be used to capture other cards.
-When leading a Joker it is considered to be suit-less, the second play of the trick determines the lead suit, and players must follow suit as usual from there.
-If a trump suit is lead, Jokers may not be cut in if the player in possession of the joker has cards of that trump remaining.
-A Joker may be cut in at any time if a non-trump suit is lead, regardless of the players remaining cards.
-A further variant of the Two Trump game is to allow a Joker to be played if the other Joker was lead, regardless of the second card played in the trick and the rest of the players hand.
-This is known as the Double Down Override as it is performing a “double down” and adding at least a second point to the trick.
+In this variation, the player who wins the bid declares both the trump and sub-trump suits. sub-trump cards rank above non-trumps, but below trumps.
+Players follow suit as in other variations; sub-trumps do not count as trumps for this purpose. sub-trumps may be used to "trump in," on non-trump leads, however.
+If a sub-trump is lead, main trump can be "trumped in". jokers are unranked and cannot be used to capture other cards.
+When leading a joker it is considered to be suit-less, the second play of the trick determines the lead suit, and players must follow suit as usual from there.
+If a trump suit is lead, jokers may not be cut in if the player in possession of the joker has cards of that trump remaining.
+A joker may be cut in at any time if a non-trump suit is lead, regardless of the players remaining cards.
+A further variant of the two trump game is to allow a joker to be played if the other joker was lead, regardless of the second card played in the trick and the rest of the players hand.
+This is known as the double down override as it is performing a “double down” and adding at least a second point to the trick.